joepreludian/jenkins-cluster-dind/README.md

 Point your browser and you will see a cleanup Jenkins available for using.

 ## Loading preconfigured jenkins\_home
 You can have a Jenkins pre-installed Jenkins by using my own settings.
-Take a look on this page for further information: [](https://github.com/joepreludian/jenkins-cluster-dind/releases/tag/1.0.0)
+Take a look on this page for further information: [Base jenkins_home page](https://github.com/joepreludian/jenkins-cluster-dind/releases/tag/1.0.0)

 After starting jenkins just login using the following credentials:

 * Username: admin